 Mustad Longline develops and supplies technology to the world’s line fishing fleet.
 Read more »

-Mustad was the first Norwegian company with production in Asia – in Singapore in 1972.
+Mustad was the first company to industrialize fish hook production in 1877.

 Compared to other forms of fishing, fish taken by longline is not exposed to hard mechanical stress during handling.
 This results a firmer filet, where the structure of the muscle is intact.
 Longline fishing causes a stress response in fish.
 However, stress had no effect on the flesh quality.